mantis8/ANN/README.md

 # ANN
-A simple artificial neural network implementation.
+A template library for simple neural networks written in C++23.
+Just for fun and learning purposes.